Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

 {\em First step: bidding.} Maxine stakes a value $a_{i-1}$ that lies in $[0,\lambda_{i-1}]$.
 Mina stakes a value $b_{i-1} \in [0,1]$.
 These amounts are deducted from the fortunes of the two players, who now hold the remaining amounts $\lambda_{i-1} - a_{i-1}$ and $1-b_{i-1}$ in reserve.
 Maxine's relative fortune is now $\tfrac{\lambda_{i-1} - a_{i-1}}{1 - b_{i-1}}$, and we denote this by $\lambda_i$.
 The value of $\stateofplay$ is updated to be $( \lambda_i , X_{i-1})$.

 {\em Second step: determining if a move will take place.} The croupier tosses a coin that lands heads with probability $\e$.
 If it indeed lands heads, he declares that a move will take place, and the third step begins.
 If the coin lands tails, no move happens.
-In this case, we set $X_i$ equal to the present location $X_{i-1} \in V_O$.
+In this case, we set $X_i$ equal to the present location $X_{i-1} \in \openmac$.
 Follow from `Before the next move' below to see what happens next.

 {\em Third step: selecting who wins the turn.} A coin is tossed that lands heads with probability $\tfrac{a_{i-1}}{a_{i-1} + b_{i-1}}$.
 If it lands heads, Maxine is the turn victor; otherwise, Mina is.
-Thus each player wins with probability proportional to her stake at the present turn.
+Thus a player's stake relative to the total stake at the turn is her probability of winning.

 {\em Fourth step: the counter moves.} The victorious player selects an element $X_i$ in $V$ that is a neighbour of $X_{i-1}$---so that $(X_{i-1},X_i)$ is an element of the edge-set $E$ (a notion we record with the notation $X_{i-1} \sim X_i$).